lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 Algorithm 22 in Section 7.2 of {{FIPS204}} defines the raw byte string encoding of an ML-DSA public key.
-When used in a `SubjectPublicKeyInfo` type, the `subjectPublicKey BIT STRING` contains the raw byte string encoding of the public key.
+When used in a `SubjectPublicKeyInfo` type, the `subjectPublicKey BIT STRING` contains this raw byte string encoding of the public key.

 When an ML-DSA public key appears outside of a `SubjectPublicKeyInfo` type in an